Home computer

 With the invention of the microprocessor, computers shrank enough to fit on a desk.
 They were embraced by hobbyist programmers and people who simply wanted to play games, both of whom were often children.

-There was a general trend with home computers that each model would be produced for a good few years, without any changes being made that would affect its compatability with existing software, making each model standardised and interchangeable with its subsequent revisions.
+There was a general trend with home computers that each model would be produced for a good few years, without any changes being made that would affect its compatibility with existing software, making each model standardised and interchangeable with its subsequent revisions.
 If you bought a Commodore 64 in the early 1980s, then replaced it with a Commodore 64C in the early 1990s, everything would still work exactly the same, as if nothing had changed.
 With no internal storage, you didn't even have to copy across any data.

 There was also a general trend with their appearance: although they all had their own distinct style, every home computer had its CPU and RAM neatly tucked away behind its built-in keyboard.
 They were silent, and the only cabling clutter strewn across the desk would be for the TV or monitor, the tape or disk drive, and later a mouse.